googlearchive/appengine-java-vm-guestbook-extras/README.md

 - Download and install [the Beta build of the Google Cloud SDK](https://developers.google.com/cloud/sdk/#Quick_Start).
 - Install the Cloud SDK `app` component:

 	$ gcloud components list
-        $ gcloud components update app
+        $ gcloud components update app gae-python

-- You can also download the App Engine base Docker images that will be used (make sure boot2docker is installed first, configured and `up`):
+        # Set the correct Cloud project
+        $ gcloud config set project YOUR_PROJECT
         # This assumes that boot2docker is correctly configured, and up
         $ boot2docker up
         $ docker ps
-        # If the docker ps command issues an error, you are not ready to use the gcloud commands for Managed VM, make sure the docker command is working.
-Then:
+        # If the docker ps command issues an error, you are not ready to use the gcloud commands for Managed VM.
-        $ gcloud preview app setup-managed-vms

 ### Gcloud Authentication ###